edamla/mediterraneanagency/_books/2021-09-01-anatolian-seljuk-sultans.md

 Seljuk State, it narrates the rise of Baba Alaaddin Keykubad and the pains of its downfall with the manipulation of his son, II.
 Gıyaseddin Keyhüsrev, by palace intrigues.
-Written by Muhsin İlyas Sub- aşı, one of our country’s renowned authors, this work in your hands, staying faithful to historical truths, sheds light on the hidden aspects of our history, providing not only moments of pride and
+Written by Muhsin İlyas Subaşı, one of our country’s renowned authors, this work in your hands, staying faithful to historical truths, sheds light on the hidden aspects of our history, providing not only moments of pride and